Landing airport project on time

 McCarran International Airport engages GCP's Blue360sm Total Business Advantage

-We're seeing an increasing number of clients interested in engaging with our Blue360sm Design Advantage team in the design process to help ensure project success.
+We're seeing an increasing number of clients interested in engaging with our Design Advantage team in the design process to help ensure project success.
+They're a group of highly-skilled construction sales and field services professionals who help see projects to fruition.
 This collaborative approach proved integral for a major expansion of the McCarran International Airport.

 Tackling tight building timeframes

 The primary commercial airport for Las Vegas Valley, McCarran set out an aggressive 14-month timeline to make improvements to the airport's $2.4 billion Terminal 3, expand from 7 to 14 international gates, and build an underground tunnel connecting airport gates directly to the U.S. Customs and Border Protection passenger arrival facility.
 Since the tunnel would be transporting people, there was zero tolerance for water in the structure.

 "With our tight timeline we had no room for delays," explained McCarran International Airport Project Manager Todd Cooklin.
 "We needed partners and providers that would be with us every step of the way."

 Collaborating on building design